jbittel/django-ldap-sync/docs/index.rst

 ==============================

 django-ldap-sync provides a Django management command for synchronizing LDAP users and groups.
-It performs a one-way synchronization to keep the local Django users in line with an authoritative LDAP server.
+It performs a one-way synchronization to both add and update the local Django users and groups.

-Initially inspired by this snippet: http://djangosnippets.org/snippets/893/
+This management command can be fired manually on demand, via an automatic cron script or through the included `Celery`_ task.

 Contents
 --------